What’s nature telling us?

 - Who: Rockland County Soil and Water Conservation District & Temboo

 - How: Stream gauge sensor

 What happens to a creek when it rains?
 We all know that the water rises, but that’s about all we know.

 Exactly how much does the water level rise?
 And how long does it take for the water to go back to normal depth?
 A few hours?
 A few days?
 Now we can put numbers to those questions at Minisceongo Creek in Rockland County.
-These numbers provide valuable insights into the flooding and erosion issues that have occured at the creek in recent years.
+These numbers provide valuable insights into the flooding and erosion issues that have occurred at the creek in recent years.

 Are you interested in learning more about how Temboo can help you gain insights into the air, water, or green infrastructure near you?
-Contact us to learn how Temboo can help grow environmental engagement in your community
+Contact us to learn how Temboo can help grow environmental engagement in your community.

 You must be logged in to post a comment.